mustafasaifee42/VR-Viz/README.md

 title.billboarding|bool|Defines if the text always face the camera. __Not Required.
 Default value:false.__ _If the value is change to true `title.rotation` is ignored._

 #### animateRotation __Not Required__
-This is use to define the rotation animation of the graph for viewing it in different perspective.
+This is use to define the rotation animation of the graph for viewing it in different perspective. _If animateRotation is present the roation of graph on mouse drag is ignored._

 __Properties for animateRotation__

 Property|Type|Description
 ---|---|---
-initialAngles|array of numbers|Defines the starting angel of the rotation animation for the graph.
-The array is [Angle of rotation around x axis, Angle of rotation around y axis, Angle of rotation around z axis]. __Required.__ _Example: [0,0,0]_ finalAngles|array of numbers|Defines the ending angel of the rotation animation for the graph.
-The array is [Angle of rotation around x axis, Angle of rotation around y axis, Angle of rotation around z axis]. __Not Required.
-Default value: '0 0 0'__ _Example: [0,360,0]_ duration|int|Defines the timeperiod of the animation.
+initialAngles|string|Defines the starting angel (in degrees) of the rotation animation for the graph.  __Required.__ _Example: "0 0 0"_
+finalAngles|string|Defines the ending angel (in degrees) of the rotation animation for the graph.  __Required.__ _Example: "0 360 0"_
+duration|int|Defines the timeperiod of the animation.
 The value is in millisecond. __Required.__

 ## To Do